amedeos/amedeos.github.io/_drafts/2023-01-08-Migrate-elastic-data-to-a-new-storageclass.md

 categories: [OpenShift]
 tags: [OpenShift,elasticsearch,elk]
 ---
-In this **OpenShift** / **Kubernetes** article, I'll explain how to migrate your **Elasticsearch** data (shards), residing on one cloud storage class, for example Azure managed-premium, to another storage class, for example Azure **managed-csi**, this will be a "rolling" migration, with no service and data interruption.
+In this **OpenShift** / **Kubernetes** article, I'll show you how to migrate your **Elasticsearch** data (shards), from one cloud StorageClass, such as Azure managed-premium, to another cloud StorageClass, such as Azure **managed-csi**, this will be a "rolling" migration, with no service and data disruption.

-**Warning:** If you are a Red Hat customer, open a support case before going forward, otherwise doing the following steps at your own risk!
+**Warning:** If you are a Red Hat customer, open a support case before going forward; otherwise do the following steps at your own risk!

 ## Requirements
 Before starting you'll need:

-- installed and working Elasticsearch[0];
+- Elasticsearch is installed and operational[0];
 - configured new / destination Storage Class => in this article I'll use **managed-csi**;
-- Elasticsearch working on 3 different worker nodes (usually belonging to 3 Availability Zones);
+- Elasticsearch running on three different worker nodes (typically from three different availability zones);
-- Elasticsearch working on 3 different CDM, where each of them has its own PVC on __old__ StorageClass (in my case Azure managed-premium)[1];
+- Elasticsearch is currently working on three different CDMs, each with its own PVC on an old StorageClass (in my case, Azure managed-premium) [1];
-- Elasticsearch configured with minimum_master_nodes set to 2;
+- Elasticsearch is configured with minimum_master_nodes set to 2;
-- in this guide I'll move data / disks, only from 3 OSD disks to other 3 OSD disks, in different storage classes, if you have more than 3 OSD you have to redo this procedure from start to finish.

-[0] In this guide I'll assume your Elasticsearch is installed on the hyperscaler cloud provider, for example Azure or AWS, with 3 availability zones
+[0] In this guide, I'll assume you've installed Elasticsearch on a hyperscale cloud provider, such as Azure or AWS, with three availability zones.

-[1] Example of 3 elasticsearch CDM running on OpenShift:
+[1] Three elasticsearch CDMs running on OpenShift as examples:
 ```bash
 $ oc get pods -l component=elasticsearch -o wide -n openshift-logging
 NAME                                            READY   STATUS    RESTARTS   AGE   IP            NODE                                          NOMINATED NODE   READINESS GATES